Have you ever wondered why the smoke from backflow incense sinks? Smoke should rise, should it not?

 In general, smoke from combustion (caused by heat) will rise as hot air is less dense than cool air.

-The principle of Atmospheric Pressure (Air Pressure) which we learned from high school
+I apologise for the hand-drawn diagram.
+The backflow smoke can be explained per the picture above, using the principle of Atmospheric Pressure (Air Pressure) which we learned in high school.

-You need to ensure the hole of the cone incense in line with the hole of the incense holder to see the full backflow smoke effect.
+You need to ensure the hole of the cone incense is in line with the hole of the incense holder to see the full backflow smoke effect.

 There are many different types of cone incenses in the market which all have the backflow effect.
-Below is our agarwood backflow incense
+Below is our agarwood backflow incense.

 July 11, 2020